pghalliday/urwid-assets/README.md

 - config file instead of (or in addition to) command line options
 - change passphrase
 - more documentation
+- fix move list item focus stickiness in table (scroll and not move?)
 - mouse click handling (double clicks) and generally better usability (enter to submit or change field, tabbing, etc)